-- a Letter of Offer specifying allocation of funding and special conditions that may apply to the application; - all relevant forms required to be completed and returned for the release of funds\; and - all relevant information to acknowledge the State Government and Council who are providing the grant.
+a Letter of Offer specifying allocation of funding and special conditions that may apply to the application;all relevant forms required to be completed and returned for the release of funds^{};

+and

+• all relevant information to acknowledge the State Government and Council who are providing the grant.
 The RADF Committee may ask for special conditions of funding to be included in the contract.
 These special conditions must be met through the funded activity.

-\Note: Funds will not be released until all relevant documents are signed and returned to Council's RADF Liaison Officer.
+Note: Funds will not be released until all relevant documents are signed and returned to Council's RADF Liaison Officer.

-Unsuccessful Applications
+Unsuccessful applications

-Unsuccessful Applications Unsuccessful applicants will receive an email notification that includes feedback from the RADF Committee.
+Unsuccessful applicants will receive an email notification that includes feedback from the RADF Committee.
 For further information contact Council's RADF Liaison Officer via telephone or email.

-9. General Conditions of Funding
+9. General conditions of funding

-- 1. Applicants can only receive one (1) grant from RADF per 2020/21 round. - 2.
+- 1. Applicants can only receive one (1) grant from RADF per 2021/22 round. - 2.
 Applications must be submitted using the Regional Arts Development Fund (RADF) grant online application form. - 3.
 All successful grant applicants are required to sign a Funding Agreement prior to funding being released.
-Successful projects are to commence after 30 March 2021 and the signing of a Funding Agreement. - 4.
-Organisations that receive funds from council are required to acknowledge the contribution by Arts Queensland and Fraser Coast Regional Council in any publications or publicity material associated with funded activities. - 5.
-Funds must be used for the purpose which they are granted and any variations in the use of funds must be approved in writing by council.
-Any variations to the approved use of funds as outlined in your Funding Agreement must receive prior written approval from council. - 6.
+Successful projects are to commence after 14 December 2021 and the signing of a Funding Agreement. - 4.
+Organisations that receive funds from Council are required to acknowledge the contribution by Arts Queensland and Fraser Coast Regional Council in any publications or publicity material associated with funded activities. - 5.
+Funds must be used for the purpose which they are granted and any variations in the use of funds must be approved in writing by Council.
+Any variations to the approved use of funds as outlined in your Funding Agreement must receive prior written approval from Council. - 6.
 The project must be completed and funds expended within twelve (12) months of funds being granted, unless written approval has been given for an extension of your project.
 In this instance a detailed project update must be supplied six (6) months from the project start date. - 7.
-Successful applicants who hold an ABN will be requested to submit a Tax Invoice (if registered for GST) for the amount of the grant plus GST or an Invoice (if not registered for GST) for the amount of the grant, noting GST is not applicable. - 8.
-Successful applicants who do not have an ABN will be required to complete a Statement by a Supplier Form to indicate that the grant relates to a private recreational pursuit or hobby and not related to carrying on a business or enterprise.
+Successful applicants who hold an ABN will be requested to submit a Tax Invoice (if registered for GST) for the amount of the grant plus GST or an Invoice (if not registered for GST) for the amount of the grant, noting GST is not applicable.